Warren F. Miller Jr.: Education and early life

 Miller was born in Chicago, Illinois to Warren F. Miller, Sr., a milkman, and Helen Robinson Miller, a secretary for the University of Chicago.
 He attended school in the Englewood community on the city's South Side, where he excelled academically as well as in ROTC.
 In 1955, during the summer after his fifth-grade school year, one of Miller's classmates, 14-year-old Emmett Till, was murdered by two white men while visiting his mother's relatives in Mississippi.
 Till's murder impacted Miller on a deeply personal level.

-Miller went on to attend the United States Military Academy at West Point, New York, during a period in which very few African-Americans were admitted to the institution.
+Miller went on to attend the United States Military Academy at West Point, New York, during a period in which very few African Americans were admitted to the institution.
 After his graduation in 1964 with a Bachelor of Science in engineering sciences, Miller received additional training at the Army's Airborne School and Ranger School, followed by an appointment as an air defense artillery unit commander in the Greater Los Angeles area.
-Miller went on to attend the Army's supply school, and at the conclusion of his training, Miller—then a captain—completed a 13-month tour in Vietnam, where he was awarded the Bronze Star for meritorious service in a combat zone.
+Miller went on to attend the Army's supply school, and at the conclusion of his training, Miller—then a captain—completed a 13-month tour in the Vietnam War, where he was awarded the Bronze Star for meritorious service in a combat zone.
 After Vietnam, Miller returned to California, where he continued his military service as a logistics officer at the Army's Presidio base in San Francisco.

 After leaving the Army in 1969, Miller was admitted to Northwestern University, where he earned both his master's and doctoral degrees in engineering sciences; subsequently, he remained at Northwestern for a brief period as an assistant professor in the engineering sciences department.